SaaS Valuations in 2021: Which Metrics to Keep Track of & How to Interpret Them

 Every business model provides unique challenges when it comes to valuation.
 The SaaS business model has been around for a while now, and is continually growing in popularity as bandwidth increases.
-From this explosion in popularity, those who specialize in business valuations have learned a great deal about SaaS as a business model and how to value a company that makes use of it.
+From this explosion in popularity, those who specialize in business valuations have learned a great deal about SaaS as a business model and how to value a company that makes use of it, be it a startup, an SMB, or an enterprise.
 In this post, we'll go over the key metrics you need to know about in order to accurately create a valuation for a SaaS-based business.

 There are several datasets we can use to examine how SaaS has grown in the past, and how it continues to grow as we move through 2021.
 Two important datasets come from Crunchbase's research at the end of 2018, and SaaS Capital's research as 2021 began.
 Using this data, we can see trend lines developing that will help give us a better idea of the current and near future health of the SaaS market.
 What we see from that data looks excellent for those betting on the continued success of SaaS as a business model.
 Let's take a look now at two important factors in judging the health of an industry.

 Median SaaS revenue multiples continue to increase

 Although crude, revenue multiples are accurate enough to have become one of the most common SaaS metrics used to measure tech valuations.
 Calculating revenue multiples is as simple as dividing the company's enterprise value by its revenue.
 This is useful because you can easily get the company value of SaaS companies traded in the public market, allowing you to create an average revenue multiple for the SaaS industry as a whole.
 SaaS valuations can then be made for non-public software companies by multiplying their revenue by that amount.